 The deficits described above led Dr. Brown to conclude that the past and present test results are "in fact over estimates" of his cognitive abilities, explaining that petitioner's abilities in real life situations will be significantly worse than his performance on paper and pencil tests because "deficits in integrating knowledge into actual thinking and behavior will be disproportionately compromised and complicated and emotionally stressful real-life situations."
-Id.
-Even so, he concludes that test results were approximately consistent with those of a 7 - 9 year old child.
-Dr. Brown found that petitioner's severe impairments would have existed continuously from childhood and been present "both at the time of the offense and at the time of his trial and are present now."
-(Id. at p.
-1, IRICK 907).
+Even so, he concludes that test results were approximately consistent with the social and emotional levels of a 7 - 9 year old child.18